gerrysaporito/crypto-fiat-conversion-display/README.md

 - This will install a clean node_modules directory and create a production build

-5. Once its done, run `npm start` and open up http://localhost:3000
+5. Once its done, run `npm run dev` and open up http://localhost:3000
+6. In another terminal, run `npm run dev:stripe-webhook`

 ### Notes 🖍